 El Torcal de Antequera is composed of striking rock formations which took their present form due to the effect of water, which for millions of years passed through this area located at more than 1.000 metres above sea level.
 You can access by car until the Torcal Interpretive Centre and from there follow different routes on foot into a forest of stone where the shapes of the rocks resemble animals, vehicles and other everyday objects.

 And in the first place, to end our list, we have chosen the chilling “Caminito del Rey”.
 This singular passage, just one metre wide, winds about 100 metres high along the Gaitanes Gorge.
-The poor state of the passageway and lack of handrails make this place highly dangerous.
-There are already several proposals to rehabilitate the Caminito del Rey, but lack of funding is slowing the implementation of works.
-Currently access is prohibited, under penalties of up to 6000 euros.
-Anyway, the views from the bottom of the gorge are also impressive, and above all, much safer.
+The poor condition of its paths and the lack of safety fences gave this place for years a reputation as highly dangerous, due to several fatal accidents.

 These are our favourite corners of Malaga, although there are many more we could mention.
 If your favourite place is not on this list, do not hesitate, write a comment and share!